The quadratic minimum spanning tree problem: lower bounds via extended formulations: Introduction

 This paper is organized as follows.
-In Section~\ref{TheQMST} we formally introduce the QMSTP and present the extended formulation for the MSTP from \cite{MAGNANTI1995503}.
-In Section~\ref{sect:overwierBNDS} we provide an overview of lower bounds for the QMSTP.
-In particular, Section~\ref{GilmoreLawler} presents the Gilmore-Lawler type bounds including Assad-Xu and \"{O}ncan-Punnen bounds, and Section \ref{sect:RLTold} the RLT type bounds.
-New relaxations are presented in Section~\ref{sect:newBounds}.
-Section~\ref{sect:linBasedBnd} introduces a linearization based relaxation, and Section~\ref{sec:newLower} provides several new relaxations of increasing complexity.
-Numerical results are presented in Section \ref{sect:nnumerics} and concluding remarks in Section~\ref{conclusion}. \\
+In Section \ref{TheQMST} we formally introduce the QMSTP and present the extended formulation for the MSTP from \cite{MAGNANTI1995503}.
+In Section \ref{sect:overwierBNDS} we provide an overview of lower bounds for the QMSTP.
+In particular, Section \ref{GilmoreLawler} presents the Gilmore-Lawler type bounds including Assad-Xu and \"{O}ncan-Punnen bounds, and Section \ref{sect:RLTold} the RLT type bounds.
+New relaxations are presented in Section \ref{sect:newBounds}.
+Section \ref{sect:linBasedBnd} introduces a linearization based relaxation, and Section \ref{sec:newLower} provides several new relaxations of increasing complexity.
+Numerical results and concluding remarks are in Section \ref{sect:nnumerics} and Section \ref{conclusion}, respectively. \\